-We're seeing thousands of tweets from disgruntled Americans promising to move to Canada if Donald Trump wins the election, and Canadians in provinces with low populations, like Nova Scotia's Cape Breton Island, are starting to get excited about a wave of liberal-minded newcomers.
-But is this a realistic dream?
+For months now, we've seen thousands of social media posts from disgruntled Americans promising to move to Canada if Donald Trump is elected, and Canadians in provinces with low populations — like Nova Scotia's Cape Breton Island — are even starting to get excited about a wave of liberal-minded newcomers.

 Well, where's a good place to move to in Canada? #iftrumpwins— Gennady Borukhovich (@gboruk) February 10, 2016